JesseZeph/JesseZeph/README.md

 - Python Machine Learning
 - Flutter Developer
 - I teach Python and Front-End web development
-- I’m currently open for an Internship or a new job opportunity, this is [my resume].          (https://drive.google.com/file/d/1P7WPUDGDMz6iF90TICxodoZIW0lIS1cp/view?usp=sharing)
+- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1P7WPUDGDMz6iF90TICxodoZIW0lIS1cp/view?usp=sharing)

 <br><br>